Naruto: Ultimate Ninja 2: Gameplay

 Ultimate Ninja 2 features a similar gameplay experience to Ultimate Ninja, featuring many of the same gameplay elements and geography.
 The game replaces the arcade-style story mode from the original game with an RPG-esque story mode that loosely covers the events up to episode 96 in the anime as well as a filler arc made up for the game involving a special seal made by Orochimaru.
 This is the last game to feature support characters until Ultimate Ninja 5 as they were excluded in Ultimate Ninja 3.
 This time, the support characters are no longer fixed and all characters in the game have the ability to become support characters.

 There is a total of 32 characters featured in the game (33 in the Japanese version with the inclusion of Doto Kazahana as a promotion for the movie Naruto the Movie: Ninja Clash in the Land of Snow.
 The promotion also include two stages from the movie that were not included in the overseas version).
 All characters have the ability to activate special modes during battle (unlike the original game which restrict the modes to several characters).

 Release

 Atari handled distribution of the title in Europe.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 In Japan, however, Famitsu gave it a score of one nine, one eight, one nine, and one eight for a total of 34 out of 40.
 GamePro said of the game, "For series fans, this one is probably a no-brainer, but even if you've never watched the show before, you might want to give this one a spin.
 At the least, it'll keep you entertained while you wait for Smash Bros.
 Brawl to hit the Wii.
 And you never know: you might just find yourself tuning in to see what the television show is all about as well."
 (Note: GamePro gave the game 3.25/5 for graphics, 3/5 for sound, and two 3.5/5 scores for control and fun factor.)